Re-Assessing the "Classify and Count" Quantification Method: Experiments

 \item We also report results for \emph{Maximum Likelihood Probability Estimation} (MLPE), the trivial baseline for quantification which makes the IID assumption and thus simply assumes that $p_{\oplus}(U)$ is identical to the training prevalence $p_{\oplus}(L)$ irrespectively of the set $U$.

 \end{itemize}

 Note that ACC, PACC, HDy, and QuaNet need to estimate their own parameters on a validation set, which means that their performance depends on exactly which documents this set consists of.
-In order to mitigate the impact of this random choice, for these methods we run each experiment 10 times.
+In order to mitigate the impact of this random choice, for these methods we run each experiment 10 times, each time with a different random choice.
 The results we report are the average scores across these 10 runs.